YUSANITY/MARKET-BUCKET-ANALYSIS-AND-SEQUENCE-ANALYSIS-IN-R/README.md

-# MARKET BUCKET ANALYSIS AND SEQUENCE ANALYSIS
+# MARKET BUCKET ANALYSIS AND SEQUENCE ANALYSIS in R
 ### METHODOLOGY
 The code is writen in R. The html files in the folders is the R NOTEBOOK of the implementation.